victorscopel/wow-token-converter/README.md

 # Wow Token Converter

 This script will automaticly check your currency and region and get token price from WoWtoken.info and write in the store page the gold and tokens needed to buy each product from blizzard
-The script also checks your balance and if you have money in it it decreases the value of the product according to the amount of money you have, so you do not need to buy extra tokens
+The script also checks your balance and decreases the value of the product according to the amount of money you have, so you do not need to buy extra tokens

 ## Example
 ![Preview](https://i.imgur.com/XgnIs9o.jpg)